-These Best Management Practices (BMPs) are directed to the installation and maintenance of intake works affecting lakes, streams or other surface water areas.
-Following the BMPs will help guide works to protect fish, wildlife and their habitat and avoid conflicts with the Fisheries Act and other applicable legislation
+The following Best Management Practices (BMP's) are directed to the installation and maintenance of intake works affecting lakes, streams or other surface water areas.
+The BMP's should also help guide works to protect wildlife habitat.
+To help avoid violation of the Fisheries Act or conflicts with other applicable legislation, the following BMP's should be followed.